 Hike The Hart Tree Loop

 This is a far less-traveled hiking trail of Grant Grove.
 It is located in Redwood Canyon and contains the largest grove of sequoias in the park.
-The trailhead is accessible off of Generals Highway from Grant Grove.
-The Hart Tree Loop trail passes an old logging site from way back in the 1800’s, then Hart Meadow, Fallen Goliath, and through the famed Tunnel Tree.
-Roughly halfway through, a spur will be reached that leads to the Hart Tree; the largest in the grove.
+The trailhead is accessible off Generals Highway from Grant Grove.
+The Hart Tree Loop Trail passes an old logging site from way back in the 1800’s, then Hart Meadow, Fallen Goliath, and through the famed Tunnel Tree.
+Roughly halfway through, a spur will be reached that leads to Hart Tree; the largest in the grove.
 While a little long, at just over seven miles, the hike is rather easy and provides multiple vista points along the way.

 Riding along a trail atop the back of a horse provides a whole new perspective of Kings Canyon’s stunning scenery.
 With such a mighty animal as your companion, you can go farther, too.
 All this horsepower means you may be able to uncover more spectacular sights that you never would have discovered on foot.
-Two stables, Grant Grove Stables and Cedar Grove Stables, offer horseback riding trips.
+Two stables, Grant Grove Stables, and Cedar Grove Stables, offer horseback riding trips.
 It’s such a fun, convenient way to appreciate the General Grant Tree and surrounding giants.
 Reservations are highly recommended.

 Walk Through Grant Grove

 Grant Grove makes up the western portion of Kings Canyon National Park and is home to General Grant Tree, the second largest tree in the world.
 It’s a perfect setting for a nice stroll.
 The Grove also features a village where the Kings Canyon Visitor Center is located.
 Here, you can learn all the ins and out of the high sierras and the enormous trees that this part of the country is known for.